 The programming language of LowRes NX is based on second-generation, structured BASIC.
 It offers all the classic commands, but with labels, loops and subprograms instead of line numbers.
 Graphics and sound are supported by additional commands and you can even access the virtual hardware directly using PEEK and POKE.
 You have complete control over the program flow, there is no standard update function to implement.

-LowRes NX includes all the tools you need: The Character Designer for editing sprites, tiles and fonts, the Background Designer for tile maps and screen layouts, as well as the Sound Composer for music and sound effects.
+LowRes NX includes all the tools you need: The Gfx Designer for editing sprites, tiles, fonts and maps, as well as the Sound Composer for music and sound effects.
 All of these are just normal BASIC programs.
 You can change and improve them or even create your own custom editors.

 Send your games directly to other users or share them via the website.
 All programs are open source, so you can play them, learn from them and edit them.
 Do you prefer making just art or music?
 Share your creations as assets and let other programmers use them in their projects.

 Try some of the included programs to see how LowRes NX can look like.
 Have a look at the action game LowRes Galaxy 2, the text adventure LowRes Adventure, and the demo Star Scroller.

 Once you have played enough, you can create your first own program.

 PRINT "WELCOME!"
 PRINT "WHAT IS YOUR NAME?"
 INPUT ">";N$ PRINT "HELLO ";N$;"!"